 For most of us, being human is one of those unexamined foundational ideas on top of which we place all kinds of other assumptions and conclusions.
 I hope to show that examining those predicates will call into question everything we’ve ever believed about who we are.

-And finally, it’s another experiment in what has revealed itself to be a lifelong chain of experiments, an attempt to see if my understanding of my journey—and my enchantment with its central idea—can be communicated in such a way as to help someone else come to the conscious awareness of who he or she is and what his or her life has been about.
+My intention in recording this story is twofold.
+First, it is for me a way to clarify and further sharpen my sense of the continuity and evolution of my journey.
+In doing so I’ve also found it to be an illuminating and deeply settling experience.
+And second, it’s another experiment in what has revealed itself to be a lifelong chain of experiments.
+It is an attempt to see if my understanding of my journey—and my acceptance of its central idea—can be communicated in such a way as to encourage someone else to come to the conscious awareness of who we really are and what our lives have actually been about.

 I will present this story in three parts.
 First, I will describe the idea that captivated me in as much detail as I’ve been able to appreciate.
 Second, I will present a selection of my personal memories, my life story as seen through the lens that the idea provides.
 And finally, I will examine what might be the implications of living within the scope of the idea.